Fermion realisations of generalised Kac--Moody and Virasoro algebras associated to the two-sphere and the two-torus

 Finally, it is immediate to observe that the proposed construction can be easily extended to the $n-$torus, leading to a hierarchy of embedded algebras, as the $n-$torus contains the $(n-1)-$torus as a submanifold.
 In a more general frame, for manifolds ${\cal M}$ that are not of this type, the construction of a fermionic realisation of the Kac-Moody and Virasoro algebras associated to ${\cal M}$ is technically more delicate, as it requires a careful study of the Hilbert basis and introducing an appropriate regularisation procedure analogous to the regularisation procedure considered in the case of the two-sphere.
 As shown in \cite{rm}, the construction can be adapted to obtain a bosonic realisation of these algebras in terms of an adapted Vertex operator.

 \textbf{Acknowledgements.} The authors thank P. Sorba, A. Marrani, Ch.
-Schubert and G. \ Bossard for valuable suggestions and comments.
-RCS acknowledges financial support by the research grant PID2019-106802GB-I00/AEI/10.13039/501100011033 (AEI/ FEDER, UE).
+Schubert and G. Bossard for valuable suggestions and comments. {\bb We are indebted to the anonymous reviewers for many helpful comments, in particular those related to the $\zeta-$regularisation, as well as for pointing out reference \cite{KR}.} RCS acknowledges financial support by the research grant PID2019-106802GB-I00/AEI/10.13039/501100011033 (AEI/ FEDER, UE).